 Hygrocybe constans (aff miniata)

 This very common species is reddish (but as so many others do, may fade to orange or yellow).
 It is found in soil, moss or rotting debris in forests.
 It is small (~2.5cm across) with a dry cap that has small scales on it and gills that are not usually decurrent.
-We have many local sequences, all very good matches for each other (although there are a couple of alleles that can make them look different).
+We have many local sequences, most very good matches for each other.
+(There are a some alleles that can make them look different, so the few differences between them might be accounted for by other undiscovered alleles).
 Ours is not the true H. miniata of Europe.
 H. squamulosa may not be here either, the only east coast sequence purporting to be that species (type from NJ) was unlike any of our local DNA, and it wasn't much different from DNA of regular east coast H. 'miniata', so it remains to be seen if H. squamulosa is a true distinct species or not, and if so, if it actually occurs here too.
 H. constans is an Oregon species from 1912 given its own name because the red colouring didn't fade to orange or yellow (the red was more constant), than usually happens with this species group.
 It has long been thought to be the same as H. miniata, since the amount of fading can be quite variable, but now that name is a good candidate for the proper name of our local species, although it has yet to be proven.

 Hygrocybe constans ('miniata') © Steve Ness